goplus/gop/doc/spec-mini.md

 Dependency analysis is performed per package; only references referring to variables, functions, and (non-interface) methods declared in the current package are considered.
 If other, hidden, data dependencies exists between variables, the initialization order between those variables is unspecified.

-For instance, given the declarations
+For instance, given the declarations (TODO: use classfile instead of method)

 ```go
 var x = I(T{}).ab()   // x has an undetected, hidden dependency on a and b